 Nemis Melancon on transforming into a glamorous vogueing drag princess named Lactatia

-Melancon is in his element in both worlds — as the kid who goes to school, skateboards and runs around his house, and as Lactatia, the drag princess who "serves" her outfits on the runway, charms the crowd and slays her competitors.
+Melancon is in his element in both worlds — as the kid who goes to school, skateboards and runs around his house, and as Lactatia, the drag princess who "serves" her outfits on the runway, charms the crowd and just generally slays.
 It takes strength to be both kids, as Melancon notes that "in some places, I'm not very accepted."

 Watch the video:

 It takes bravery to create a new persona, and this 9-year-old and his parents have often faced the most negative of comments online.
 Still, Melancon takes it in stride.
 His aspirations for the future include being a teacher (dressed in drag) and he says, "If people don't like it, they're just going to have to deal with it."

 In this video, part of the Art Kids series, Melancon aka Lactatia shows us how Lactatia became a self-assured performer and takes us into the life of a kid drag queen.
 It's all part of our series Art Kids, where we've introduced you to a painter, a poet, a sculptor, even an award-winning wildlife photographer — and there are more on the way.

 Art Kids is a CBC Arts series that travels the country to find the next generation of groundbreaking creators in arts from painting, to dance, to poetry.
 Their accomplishments will amaze you — and might make you feel a little bad about yourself.
 But that's okay.

 Watch CBC Arts: Exhibitionists on Friday nights at 11:30pm (12am NT) and Sundays at 3:30pm (4pm NT) on CBC Television.